If you are having problems paying your rent it may be worthwhile checking if you qualify for Housing Benefit.

 Most Coastline customers have their Housing Benefit payments sent directly to us.
 As overpayments are usually paid back in instalments from ongoing weekly Housing Benefit awards, you will need to make up this difference by paying any shortfall in your rent to Coastline.

 If you find the weekly amount being recovered towards your overpayment seems too high, and is causing you to struggle financially, you can ask Cornwall Council to lower it.
-You will need to complete a financial statement and send it to them.
-A form can be downloaded from Cornwall Council's Housing Benefit pages.
+You will need to complete a financial statement on Cornwall Council's Housing Benefit pages.

-Please let us know if you need help with any forms.
+Please let us know if you need help with claiming Housing Benefit by emailing firstname.lastname@example.org.